Shanghai2017/add-in-workshop/Module2.md

           $('#setup').click(setup);
     ```

 * 2.7.
-Also find this line and change the name of the function to "setup":
+Also find the following line of code and change the name of the function to *setup*:
     ```javascript
           function run() {
     ```